DimiKog/web3edu-labs/lab-02-encrypted-messages-ownership/README.md

 ---

-### Step 4 — Sign the encrypted message (ownership)

-1. Take the encrypted message
-2. Sign it with your wallet

-✍️ This proves:
-- who sent the message
-- that the message was not altered

-✅ Expected outcome:
-You understand how signing establishes authorship.

----

-### Step 5 — Verify the sender

-1. Verify the signature
-2. Recover the sender’s address
-3. Compare it with the expected sender

-✅ Expected outcome:
-You can verify **who sent the message**, without trusting a server.

----

-### Step 6 — Combine encryption + signing

-You now have:
-- 🔐 **Confidentiality** (encryption)
-- ✍️ **Authenticity** (signature)

-This is the foundation of:
-- secure messaging
-- DAO governance
-- off‑chain voting
-- private attestations
-- encrypted SBT metadata

----

 ## Exercises

-1. Explain the difference between encryption and signing
-2. Describe why encryption does not require a blockchain
+1. Describe why encryption does not require a blockchain
-3. Identify real Web3 use cases for encrypted messages
+2. Identify real Web3 use cases for encrypted messages

 ---